Skip to main content

 A dialog is shown: Configure a Build Directory for bluez-qt.
 It will guess all of the values: Build directory: /home/n/kde/build/bluez-qt.
 "Using an already created build directory.".
 Installation prefix: /home/n/kde/usr.
 Build type: Debug.
 CMake executable: /usr/bin/cmake.
 Press OK button.

-By default kdesrc-build will install everything into separate usr directory to avoid messing with the system path.
-The file that contains these paths is called prefix.sh and can be found in the build directory of any project, for example /home/n/kde/build/bluez-qt/prefix.sh.
-By running source prefix.sh inside a terminal you will set up the environment for running a kdesrc-build project.
+By default kde-builder will install everything into a separate ~/kde/usr directory to avoid messing with the system path (/usr).
+A file ~/kde/build/bluez-qt/prefix.sh was generated when building the project using kde-builder.
+By running source prefix.sh inside a terminal you will set up the environment for running the binaries of the project built using kde-builder.
 By default the prefix should look something like this:

 export PATH=/home/n/kde/usr/bin:$PATH